Candlestick Patterns

 Piercing Line

-The Piercing Line is the opposite of the Dark Cloud pattern and is a reversal signal if it appears after a down-trend.
+The Piercing Line pattern is the opposite of the Dark Cloud Cover formation and is a reversal signal if it appears after a down-trend.

 Hanging Man

-More controversial is the Hanging Man formation.
-A Hammer candlestick is a bullish signal in a down-trend but is called a Hanging Man when it occurs in an up-trend and is traditionally considered a bearish (reversal) signal.
+More controversial is the Hanging Man candlestick pattern.
+A Hammer candle is a bullish signal in a down-trend.
+In an up-trend it is called a Hanging Man and is traditionally considered a bearish (reversal) signal.
 Thomas Bulkowski (Encyclopedia of Chart Patterns) tested the pattern extensively and concludes on his website that the Hanging Man pattern resolves in bullish continuation (of the prevailing trend) 59% of the time.
-It is therefore advisable to treat the Hanging Man as a consolidation pattern, signaling indecision, and only take moves from subsequent breakouts, below the recent low or high.
+It is therefore advisable to treat the Hanging Man as a consolidation pattern and only take moves from subsequent breakouts.

 Candlestick Star Formations

 Star patterns highlight indecision.
-A long body followed by a much shorter candlestick with a short body indicates the market has lost direction.
+A long body followed by a much shorter candlestick indicates the market has lost direction.
 The bodies must not overlap, though their shadows may.

 Reversal is confirmed if a subsequent candle closes in the bottom half of the initial, long candlestick body.